mungpeter/Ligand-Based_Search/README.md

 e.g.> x.py -ref a.smi -que b.sdf.bz2 -rank ecfp4 -pref output -ratio 2 2 1 0 -dice
       return: output.txt (all scores); output.sdf.gz (new tag to -ref)

+  # For congeneric series with very high similarity, AtomPairs alone seems to give
+    the highest correlation between similar pairs and ranking (use -ratio 0 0 1 0).
+  # Dice similarity coefficient is more appropriate for congeneric series according
+    to Greg Landrum (RDkit UGM 2012, UK), where counting no. of times a feature appears instead of simply that it appears is more informative.
 ```
 - Calculate chemical similarity coefficient of 2 sets of input molecules.
 Takes gzip files of both SDF (.sdf) and SMILES (.smi) formats.
 - This version uses **single-cpu + Pandas** to calculate fp similarity.
 For comparison, a 767x850 pairwise set: